NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 3. Visualize data

 Data visualisation is required to facilitate the identification of patterns and trends in large data sets.
 Now, you need to visualize the dataset with ```Matplotlib``` in python (required).
-Refer to the [module](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/?ns-enrollment-type=Collection&ns-enrollment-id=n2kyanp2128q50) - Unit 4 and 5.
+Refer to the [module](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/?ns-enrollment-type=Collection&ns-enrollment-id=n2kyanp2128q50) - Unit 4 - 7.
 Start from the following code:

 ```python
 from matplotlib import pyplot as plt